dpi/drupal-auditfiles/README.txt

-About Audit files
+About Audit Files
 =================
-Audit files is a module that is designed to help keep files on your server in sync with those used by your Drupal site.
-It can run four reports, which are accessed from Administer > Reports > Audit files:
+Audit Files is a module that is designed to help keep files on your server in sync with those used by your Drupal site.
+It can run four reports, which are accessed from Administer > Reports > Audit Files:

 Not in the database
 -------------------
-This report lists files that are on the server but are not listed in the {files_managed} database table.
-These may be orphan files whose parent node has been deleted, or they may be the result of a module not tidying up after itself.
+This report lists the files that are on the server but are not in the {files_managed} database table.
+These may be orphan files whose parent node has been deleted, or they may be the result of a module not tidying up after itself, or they may be the result of uploading files outside of Drupal (e.g., via FTP).
 You can sort the table by node number or by filename as you prefer.

 From this report you can mark files for deletion.
 There is intentionally no